 George thinks that with his superior experience and skills will certainly double the business and make it more profitable.

-George bring the price down to 50,000 dollars and takes it over.
+George brings the price down to $50,000 dollars and takes it over.

-Within three months realizes that he is losing thousand of dollars every month.
+Within three months realizes that he is losing thousands of dollars every month.

 HOW?
 The sales pouring in are from pay per click (PPC) campaigns that the previous owner has contracted to.
 Floral keywords go as high as 10 dollars per click and George discovered that monthly fees were over $6,000 dollars.

 The orders also covered too large of a territory and a logistic nightmare.
-Realizing that he could not sustain losses he figured now at $4,000 monthly he gives up.
+Realizing that he could not sustain losses, now at $4,000 monthly, he needs to give up.

 At the end George lost $50,000.
-Ruined his credit.
-Lost his confidence.
+Ruined his credit and lost his confidence.